Last Update: 27th July 2020

 The Reference table is a newly-introduced table, which describes how to subtract noises from atmosphere and instruments.
 When we observe any target, a receiver outputs a summation of power throughout the path from the line-of-sight: the emission of the target and noises from the atmosphere and instruments including the radio telescope itself.
 In order to derive the emission of the target, there are two ways to subtraction of the noise.
 One is a position-switch method, the other is a frequency-switch method.
-For the 2018-2019 observing season, a frequency-switch method is NOT implemented on the nobs.
+For this observing season, a frequency-switch method is NOT implemented on the nobs.

 This field defines a name for the reference table.
-The file will be saved in your working directory, which is as same as 'Project' you entered at the Project tab.
+The file will be saved in your working directory, which is the same as 'Project' you entered at the Project tab.
 For example, your account ID, project name, and a name of the reference table are 'newobs', 'proj1', and 'ref1', respectively, your file is saved in

 with a name of 'ref1.nreference'.